 Ashish Shreni

-Practice Head, Banking Consulting
+Practice Head, US Banking Consulting